 Eileen Marie Hanna

-I am visiting assistant professor of computer science and bioinformatics in the Department of Computer Science and Mathematics.
-Before joining LAU in spring 2020, I spent three years as a postdoctoral fellow at the Computational Biology Unit at the University of Bergen in Norway where I was part of “dCod 1.0: Decoding the systems toxicology of Atlantic cod.”
+I am an assistant professor of computer science in the Department of Computer Science and Mathematics.
+I joined LAU as a visiting assistant professor of computer science and bioinformatics from spring 2020 until summer 2022.
+Prior to that I spent three years as a postdoctoral fellow at the Computational Biology Unit at the University of Bergen in Norway where I was part of “dCod 1.0: Decoding the systems toxicology of Atlantic cod.”
 This project combined multidisciplinary competencies that went beyond the traditional departmental boundaries to study cod’s adaptations and reactions to environmental stressors.
 More details on this experience here.